khkhiu/khkhiu.github.io/_posts/2021-04-06-personal-python-pygame-2.md

 This conclude my attempts at trying to code a space invaders clone using Pygame.
 There is a part 3 where more functionalities are added.
 However, due to time constraints, I had to rush this post for completion purposes.
 Stay tuned for more post in other subjects and technologies.

-The source code can be found here: <a href="https://ehmatthes.github.io/pcc_2e/regular_index/">Python Crash Course, Second Edition</a>
+The original source code can be found here: <a href="https://ehmatthes.github.io/pcc_2e/regular_index/">Python Crash Course, Second Edition</a>